MR

 On inception, only the federal sales tax (GST) existed in Canada.
 However, in 1996, several provinces adopted HST, combining GST and PST into a single sales tax.

-Types of Sales Tax Canada
+Types of Sales Tax in Canada

 There are different sales taxes in Canada.
 There are sales taxes regulated by the federal government and sales taxes regulated by the different provincial governments.